empowerID/empowernow_docs/docs/services/bff/how-to/dcr-bootstrap.md

 ---
-title: Enable Dynamic Client Registration (DCR) for the BFF
+title: Dynamic Client Registration (DCR) Runbook — BFF Client
 ---

-This guide documents the BFF’s built‑in Dynamic Client Registration support and how to enable it in environments.
-It is based on:
+Purpose
+- Ensure the BFF registers/updates its OIDC client in the IdP and rotates signing keys safely without clobbering other client settings.

+Scope
+- Applies to the BFF `private_key_jwt` client managed by `ms_bff/src/bootstrap/dcr_bootstrap.py`.
+- Uses inline `jwks` on the client record (not `jwks_uri`).
+No IdP restart is required.

 See also IdP guide: `services/idp/how-to/mint-iat-and-dcr` for minting the Initial Access Token (IAT) and performing DCR.